 Palms Facing Up

-When you place your palms facing up in meditation, you are essentially surrendering to the divine.
-You are allowing the cosmos to fill you in with the energy and information that you seek for true awareness.
-Palms up also signifies your humbleness and gratitude to the higher realms.
-It is a way to allow love and kindness into your soul while also spreading this feeling to the world.
+When you place your palms facing up during meditation, you are essentially surrendering to the divine, allowing the cosmos to fill you with the energy and insight needed for true awareness.
+This position symbolizes humility and gratitude towards higher realms.
+It is a gesture that invites love and kindness into your soul while simultaneously sharing these feelings with the world.

-When you flip your hands to face your palms upwards, your shoulder rotates outwards.
-This prompts the opening of the chest which further leads to better breathing.
-It also encourages you to sit straight and tall and boosts blood circulation throughout the body.
+When you turn your hands so your palms face upwards, your shoulders rotate outward.
+This rotation opens the chest, leading to improved breathing.
+It also encourages you to sit upright, promoting better posture and boosts blood circulation throughout the body.

 Sitting straight in meditation also enhances the smooth flow of energy through the chakras, which will improve your physical, mental and spiritual body.

-In meditation, opening the hands creates a state of openness that improves listening by bringing the body and mind into a relaxed state.
+In meditation, opening the hands creates a sense of openness that helps relax the body and mind, enhancing your ability to listen.

 Also read: The Three Bodies of A Human Being – Gross, Subtle & Causal Body